Old car logos: American car companies that went out of business

 Companies whose cars no longer drive American roads still provide valuable insight into the automotive sector.
 Often, these defunct brands provide more than meets the eye and are important case studies for industry trends.
 They have often been at the forefront of technological advances, even if they have not managed to survive in the long term.

-Collectors and car enthusiasts hold many of these defunct American automobile companies in high esteem.
+Collectors and car enthusiasts hold many defunct American automobile companies in high esteem.
 Each logo represents a chapter in the annals of American automotive history, chronicling the aspirations, triumphs, and sometimes lessons of failure.

 The most famous discontinued car brands